 A Favorite with Brides: DeSoto Savannah Weddings

-The DeSoto Savannah is also a popular, highly rated place for weddings.
+The DeSoto Savannah is also a popular, highly rated place for weddings and happy brides write glowing reviews.
 There were two there the Saturday night we stayed, in adjacent ballrooms.
+We rode the elevator with several well-dressed wedding guests, who we assume made it to the right wedding.

 No worries if you’re having one of those big ol’ southern weddings – The Grand Oglethorpe Ballroom holds up to 420 of your closest friends for a wedding.
 If you’re hosting a smaller crowd, opt for the Harborview Room, with panoramic views of Savannah and wooden restored bar.